a0zhar2/PS4Cheater/README.md

-# libdebug (.NET Framework) library used for PS4Cheater
+# libdebug

-# Changelog
+A Powerful .NET Framework C#-based Remote Debugging Library for the PS4 (Playstation 4) System...
+Which is used by the [PS4 Cheater](https://github.com/a0zhar2/PS4Cheater)

+---

 ### Patches made on (2024-04-05)
   - Fixed Comment's
   - Fixed the comments for enum ScanCompareType
   - Fixed the comments for enum ScanValueType